apesurd/apesurd.github.io/_cheatsheets/tmux.md

 ---
-layout: single
 title: tmux
+excerpt: tmux is a terminal multiplexer
 ---

 Tmux is a terminal multiplexer.
 It allows you to have multiple terminal windows in a single terminal.

 ## List down all active tmux sessions
 ### Outside tmux